 Dimensions: 28.3 x 19.1 cm (11 1/8 x 7 1/2 in.)

 Credit Line: Ford Motor Company Collection, Gift of Ford Motor Company and John C. Waddell, 1987

 Rights and Reproduction: © Walker Evans Archive, The Metropolitan Museum of Art

-Walker Evans climbed to the roof of the Fisk Building on Central Park South to photograph the web of steel struts and electric signs that were rapidly filling the skies over Manhattan.
-The electric signs in this photograph alternately flashed the company's name and the names of its two principal products.
-As there were approximately a hundred million wheels rolling over America's roads in 1928, the sale of tires quickly overtook that of rubber galoshes.
-The image expresses Evans' conviction that modern art could be timeless yet topical when perfectly wrought of vernacular materials.
+The electric signs in the photograph alternately flashed the company's name and the names of its two principal products.
+As there were approximately one hundred million wheels rolling over America's road in 1928, the sale of tires quickly overtook that of rubber galoshes.
+The image expresses Evans's conviction that modern art could be timeless yet topical when perfectly wrought of vernacular materials.